 Welcome to my homepage!
 My name is Hanzhe Zhang (张瀚哲).
-I am an associate professor of economics at Michigan State University.
+I am an associate professor and incoming director of graduate admissions in the economics department at Michigan State University.
 I am also an affiliate of Asian Studies Center, Diversity Research Network, Evolution and Future of Work Initiative, and Ecology, Evolution, and Behavior Program at Michigan State University, and Human Capital and Economic Opportunity Global Working Group at University of Chicago.
 My research and teaching interests are microeconomics, matching theory, game theory, labor economics, family economics, and their applications to interdisciplinary and teaching settings.
 I obtained my economics PhD from University of Chicago under advisors Nobel laureate Gary Becker and American Academy of Arts and Sciences member Phil Reny in 2015, MA math, BA math and economics with honors, and Wharton statistics minor from University of Pennsylvania in 2010.

 MSU's Microeconomic Theory Group has regular group meetings in internal brown bag on Wednesdays, reading group on Thursdays, and external seminar on Fridays.
 The economics department hosts many wonderful seminars!